singe/yellow/README.md

 Ideal for boobytrapping production systems against attackers.

-Currently there are three methods:
+Currently there are four methods:

 * yellow is a targetted approach with a binary that will trigger the token then execute the real binary based on a file extension of your choosing.
+* spe is a variation on the above using a similar approach to Thinkst's recently added ["Sensitive Process Execution"](https://blog.thinkst.com/2022/09/sensitive-command-token-so-much-offense.html) token for Windows.
 * libyellow is a cross-system notification and will transparently trigger a canarytoken for any binary name you specify when it's injected via LD_PRELOAD
 * ldsoyellow is a fully functional glibc linker (ld.so) that will trigger a canarytoken for any binary that uses it